hiyouga/ChatGLM-Efficient-Tuning/README.md

 ## Changelog

+[23/06/01] We implemented a framework supporting the efficient tuning of LLaMA and BLOOM models.
+Please follow [LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning) if you are interested.

 [23/05/19] Now we support using the development set to evaluate the model while training.
 Try `--dev_ratio` argument to specify the size of development set.

 [23/04/29] Now we support training ChatGLM with **Reinforcement Learning with Human Feedback (RLHF)** !
-We provide several examples to run RLHF training, please refer to the `examples` folder for details. (experimental feature)
+We provide several examples to run RLHF training, please refer to the `examples` folder for details.

 [23/04/20] Our repo achieved 100 stars within 12 days!
 Congratulations!